CorleoneJW/ConditionGAN/README.md

 # ConditionGAN

-The network of CGAN, converting CBCT to CT.
+The network of CGAN, converting CBCT to CT.</br>
-Due to the weakness of discriminator, failed.
+Due to the weakness of discriminator, failed.  </br>
 But the nerwork could be reused.